hugoagno3/mCP/README.md

 # Data Processing (Input of matrix with protein_id as first column and Factions)
-  Most of the time we measure samples per duplicate in co-fractionation experiemnt, mCP provide a function to deal with these extensive number of columns.
+  In a typical co-fractionation experiment, samples are measured per duplicate. mCP R package provides a function to deal with this extensive number of columns.
 The function input can be a data.frame imported by the following function read.table
 ```{r10}
 NAmatrix_P2_1 <- read.table("Hek293_P2_1.csv",sep =",",dec = ".", header= T)
 ```